davesc63/GeoPort/README.md

 - Explore the world and **Simulate Location**

 ## App Notes
-- iOS 17 is supported!
+- iOS 17 is supported on both Windows and Mac
-- It can take a bit of time to establish the secure tunnel required on iOS17 devices.
-Please be patient!
-A timeout message will pop up if there are any issues!
-- Sometimes iOS doesn't update your location immediately.
-It will happen
+- Administrator / Sudo permissions are required for iOS17
 - If you forget to reset your location when you disconnect, Don't worry!
 Simply connect your device again and "Stop Location"

 ## Tech Stuff and recognition